 And it didn’t stop there.
 Shortly after our meeting, one of the scientists learned that his son was getting a divorce.
-The father shared with his son and daughter-in-law the principles he had learned in our meetings.
+The father shared with his son and daughter-in-law the principles he had learned in our meetings and sent them a copy of The Peacemaker.
 By God’s grace, the couple has dropped the divorce and begun attending a local church.

 You never know how far the ripples will go from a single pebble tossed into the water, but you have to be willing to toss the pebble!
 Thanks for showing me how to restore broken relationships!”

 - What do you think gave Diane the courage and confidence to offer her help even though other people with supposedly better training failed to resolve this problem?